tendermint/tendermint/docs/spec/consensus/fork-accountability.md

 Only in case they signed something which conflicts with the application this can be used against them.
 Otherwise they do not do anything incorrect.
 * This case is not covered by the report https://docs.google.com/document/d/11ZhMsCj3y7zIZz4udO9l25xqb0kl7gmWqNpGVRzOeyY/edit?usp=sharing as it only assumes at most 2/3 of faulty validators.

 **Q:** do we need to define a special kind of attack for the case where a validator sign arbitrarily state?
-It seems that detecting such attack requires different mechanism that would require as an evidence a sequence of blocks that lead to that state.
+It seems that detecting such attack requires a different mechanism that would require as an evidence a sequence of blocks that led to that state.
 This might be very tricky to implement.

 ### Back to the past

-In this kind of attacks faulty validators take advantage of the fact that they did not sign messages in some of the past rounds.
+In this kind of attack, faulty validators take advantage of the fact that they did not sign messages in some of the past rounds.
 Due to the asynchronous network in which Tendermint operates, we cannot easily differentiate between such an attack and delayed message.
 This kind of attack can be used at both full nodes and lite clients.

 #### Scenario 5: